Two Gallants (short story)

 "Two Gallants" is a short story by James Joyce published in his 1914 collection Dubliners.
 It tells the story of two Irishmen who are frustrated with their lack of achievement in life and rely on the exploitation of others to live.
 Joyce considered the story to be one of the most important in Dubliners.

 Publication history

 The London house of Grant Richards agreed to publish Dubliners in 1905, but there were printing complications and concerns of obscenity.
 One of the stories with passages in question was "Two Gallants."
 Joyce questioned Richard's reluctance to publish by asking: "Is it the small gold coin in the former story or the code of honour which the two gallants live by which shocks him?"
-In another letter to Richards, Joyce voiced his fondness of the story saying: "to omit the story from the book would really be disastrous.
+In another letter to Richards, Joyce expressed his fondness for the story by writing: "to omit the story from the book would really be disastrous.
 It is one of the most important stories in the book.
 I would rather sacrifice five of the other stories (which I could name) than this one."
-Joyce redacted some words from the end product, but the story was kept in the collection, which was published by Richards nine years after Joyce originally submitted it in 1905.
+Joyce redacted some words, but the story was kept in the collection, which was published by Richards nine years after Joyce submitted it in 1905.